M-E-U-E/Documentation-Using-AI-Agent/docs/index.md

 # Project Overview

-## CSV Data Management System with Django Admin Integration
+## KayakTransaction CSV Management System with Django Admin Integration
-A `Django-based` data management system that automates `CSV data processing`, provides a `customized admin interface`, and maintains data synchronization through `scheduled exports`.
+A `Django-based` data management system specifically designed to handle **KayakTransaction** CSV files.
+The system imports and processes these files, stores the data in a `PostgreSQL database`, and provides a `customized Django admin interface` for data visualization and management.

 ---

 ## Detailed Description

 ### Core Functionality
-The system serves as a bridge between `CSV data sources` and a `PostgreSQL database`, featuring a `custom Django admin panel` for data visualization and management.
-It implements `automated data handling` through periodic exports, ensuring `data consistency and backup`.
+The system serves as a bridge between **KayakTransaction** CSV files and a `PostgreSQL database`, featuring a `custom Django admin panel` for visualizing and managing imported data.

 ---

 ### Key Components

 #### Data Import System
-The import system manages CSV data ingestion through:
+The import system manages **KayakTransaction** CSV data ingestion through:

-- Dedicated interface for CSV file uploads with comprehensive error handling.
+- A dedicated interface for uploading **KayakTransaction** CSV files.
+- Comprehensive error handling during uploads.
-- Intelligent parsing and validation of incoming CSV data.
+- Intelligent parsing and validation specific to **KayakTransaction** data.
-- Flexible column mapping between CSV and database fields.
-- Detailed validation reporting and error notifications.
+- Detailed validation reports to notify users of any issues with the data.

 #### Custom Admin Interface
-The enhanced Django admin panel features:
+The Django admin panel is customized for **KayakTransaction** data, offering:

-- Tailored data views with intuitive navigation.
+- Tailored views for displaying and navigating transaction data.
 - Advanced filtering and search capabilities.
-- Customizable data presentation with dynamic sorting.
-- Granular role-based access control system.
+- Dynamic sorting for better data analysis and management.

 #### Database Integration
-PostgreSQL integration includes:
+PostgreSQL is configured to handle **KayakTransaction** data efficiently:

-- Robust database schema optimized for CSV data structures.
+- Robust database schema designed for **KayakTransaction** CSV structures.
-- Efficient query optimization and data retrieval patterns.
+- Efficient query optimization for quick access to transaction data.
-- Strong data integrity constraints and validation rules.
+- Strong data integrity rules to ensure data consistency.
-- Automated backup and recovery procedures.

-#### Automated Export System
-The Cron-based export system provides:

-- Automated tasks running at 60-minute intervals.
-- Systematic CSV file generation from the current database state.
-- Organized file naming conventions for easy tracking.
-- Comprehensive export history management.

 ---